simplify-framework/pets-project-template/README.md

     + `simplify-codegen template -i petsample`
     + `simplify-codegen generate -i openapi.yaml -p your_project_id -a your_aws_account_id`

-  > It will generate the wole project template with an openapi.yaml sample and five policy documents
+    It will generate the wole project template with an `openapi.yaml` sample and five policy documents
+      + policy-assume-role.json: the permission for Github user account can assume a specific action role
+      + policy-relationship-role.json a trust relationship between Github account and the `ProjectPetsDemoRole` action role
+      + policy-deployment.json is the action policy that allows cloudformation to create resources for pets-project
+      + policy-services.json is the action policy that allows cloudformation to setup resources for pets-project
+      + policy-execute-api.json is the action policy that allows CI/CD flow can run test-apis with IAM Sigv4 authorization

   + Create a Github user account with Assume Role permission only:
     + `aws iam create-user --user-name ProjectPetsDemo`